 When you take this class, you also gain access to a Weapon Bond, allowing you to bone with, and recall two weapons to your person no matter where you are on the same plane, and preventing you from being disarmed.
 It’s a cool ability, but not one I really think is anything more than flavor.
 At 7th level, you gain War Magic, and at 18th Improved War Magic, which allows you to make a single melee attack as a bonus action after you cast a cantrip or a spell as your action, respectively.
 These seem extremely underwhelming when you look at what you’re sacrificing your action for to gain a spell, but it becomes much more understandable when you compare it to what you are normally able to do when casting a spell, which is to say, nothing.
 Many spells damage wide swaths of opponents or protect you from damage and danger in the schools you’re allowed to choose, so getting an additional attack on top of that is definitely a bonus.
 Eldritch Strike, gained at 10th level, is an interesting ability due to how its worded.
 It seems to be made to work with the bonus action of making an attack when casting a spell to set up that spell for extra success, granting disadvantage, but because of how War Magic works, it’s not possible.
 Instead, you’re setting up your next turn to be devastating – if the creature survives the rest of your friends.
 Finally, Arcane Charge is just sweet.
 The limitation of using it only you use your action surge kinda sucks, but limiting the 30-foot teleportation is probably necessary.

-The Imperial College of the Arts of War and Sorcery, better known as the College of War, produces stoic and loyal warriors bound for the ranks of the Praetorian Guard.
+The Citadel of War, better known as the Citadel, produces stoic and loyal warriors bound for the ranks of the Praetorian Guard.
 These skilled warriors and powerful spellcasters are one of the greatest forces that Killbarum can muster, a force of arcane might backed by sword, spear and Shield, each used to deadly effect combined with spells to both keep the warriors safe and wreak destruction among their foes.
-Though other methods of harnessing spells and combining it with martial prowess exist, none do it as efficiently and as effectively as the College of war.
+Though other methods of harnessing spells and combining it with martial prowess exist, none do it as efficiently and as effectively as the Citadel.

 Gaius Tarquinius, Praetorian